Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 Vinny with his eldest brother Eddy in New Britain, CT in 1941 - And a picture of Vincent at gunnery school training in 1943.

-- Smarkusz remained stateside with the Army learning technical skills and practicing drawing to 1943.
+- PFC Smarkusz remained stateside with the Army learning technical skills / practicing drawing until 1943.

 - He took flight training in the Army Air Corp in September of 1943, with hopes of learning to fly.